hube12/DungeonCracker/README.md

 # Dungeon Cracker

-Support 1.14 and 1.15, able to crack a world seed from a single dungeon
+Support all versions of minecraft (1.16 incluede), able to crack a world seed from a single dungeon (or 2 for 1.13-)

 Credits to KaptainWutax and Matthew Bolan
 # Run on google colab